 Notes

-- You can also serve this meal with red salsa.
+- If green tomatillo salsa is not your favorite, you can also serve this meal with red salsa.

-- If poblano peppers are not available, use peppers you can find in your area.
+- If poblano peppers are not available, use peppers like pimiento, hatch, or your favorite vegetables.

 Martha E. Trevino